How to run and manage payroll for your limited company

 Your payroll software will be able to calculate the necessary deductions.
 It calculates this based on the employee’s tax code and NI category number.
 These details would have been originally entered from the employee’s P45 or new starter form when you registered them as an employee.
 This shows why it is important to use HMRC-approved software, as it will ensure it is applying the most up-to-date income tax rates and NI rates.

 Next, your payroll software will calculate how much employer’s NI you need to pay for each employee.
-You are required to pay employer’s NI where any employee earns over £183 per week.
+You are required to pay employer’s NI where any employee earns over £242 per week.
+Please note, the primary threshold is £190 per week between 6th April 2022 and 5th July 2022, and £242 per week from 6th July 2022 to 5th April 2023.
 Whilst you need to report this amount to HMRC before or by the time the employee has been paid, you do not have to make the employer’s NI payment to HMRC until the 6th of the following month but by no later than the 22nd.
 Where your average monthly payments of employer’s NI are under £1,500 per month, it is possible for you to opt into making quarterly payments instead.

 It is a legal obligation to provide all employees with a payslip for each pay period.
 This can be weekly, monthly, or any other agreed timescale.
 Payslips need to include, at a minimum, the following information: